Click on the letters below to navigate to Glossary sections.

-Financial Aid: One of eight segments comprising PeopleSoft Student Administration Services module.
+Financial Aid: One of eight segments comprising Campus Solutions (Student Administration Services) module, to be implemented in January 2009.
 (Student Services term)

-Fit/Gap Process: A careful look at PeopleSoft and how it works, to determine
+Fit/Gap Process: A careful look at an administrative computing system and how it works, to determine

 1) what "fits" with the way we do business, and

-2) where the "gaps" are between how we do business and how PeopleSoft works.
+2) where the "gaps" are between how we do business and how the new system works.

 During the fit/gap process, a team of specialists determines whether the gaps can be filled by changes in how we conduct business, or whether minor software modifications are required.